-The HCA contributes to the successful operation of the nursing team by collaborating and working alongside the Inter-disciplinary team, Registered Nurse (RN) to meet the patient/client needs.
+The HCA contributes to the successful operation of the nursing/ midwifery team by collaborating and working alongside the Inter-disciplinary team, Registered Nurse (RN) or Midwife (RM) to meet the patient/client needs.
 They will assist with delegated patient care, cleaning and undertake housekeeping or clerical functions.
 The Health Care Assistant may also be required to undertake a specific area of responsibility, as assigned by their manager.

-As an unregulated healthcare worker, the Health Care Assistant (HCA) works under the direction and delegation of a Registered Nurse (RN) and will only be delegated tasks that do not require specialised nursing knowledge, judgement or skill.
-The HCA will remain responsible for their actions, while the RN is accountable for the delegation decision, assessment and evaluation of outcomes.
+As an unregulated healthcare worker, the Health Care Assistant (HCA) works under the direction and delegation of a Registered Nurse (RN) or Midwife (RM) and will only be delegated tasks that do not require specialised nursing/midwifery knowledge, judgement or skill.
+The HCA will remain responsible for their actions, while the RN or RM is accountable for the delegation decision, assessment and evaluation of outcomes.
 The HCA will receive training to complete specific tasks within defined boundaries according to the service areas requirements.